Mary Celeste: Early history

-The keel of the future Mary Celeste was laid in late 1860 at the shipyard of Joshua Dewis in the village of Spencer's Island, on the shores of the Bay of Fundy in Nova Scotia.
-The ship was constructed of locally felled timber, with two masts, and was rigged as a brigantine; she was carvel-built, the hull planking flush rather than overlapping.
-She was launched on May 18, 1861, given the name Amazon, and registered at nearby Parrsboro on June 10, 1861.
-Her registration documents described her as 99.3 ft in length, 25.5 ft broad, with a depth of 11.7 ft, and of 198.42 gross tonnage.
-She was owned by a local consortium of nine people, headed by Dewis; among the co-owners was Robert McLellan, the ship's first captain.
+The keel of the future Mary Celeste was laid in late 1860 at the shipyard of Joshua Dewis in the village of Spencers Island, on the shores of the Bay of Fundy in Nova Scotia.
+The ship was constructed of locally felled timber, with two masts, and was rigged as a brigantine; the ship was carvel-built, the hull planking flush rather than overlapping.
+The ship was launched on May 18, 1861, given the name Amazon, and registered at nearby Parrsboro on June 10, 1861.
+The registration documents described the ship as 99.3 ft in length, 25.5 ft broad, 11.7 ft in depth, and of 198.42 gross tonnage.
+The ship was owned by a local consortium of nine people, headed by Dewis; among the co-owners was Robert McLellan, the ship's first captain.

-For her maiden voyage in June 1861, Amazon sailed to Five Islands, Nova Scotia to take on a cargo of timber for passage across the Atlantic to London.
+For the maiden voyage in June 1861, Amazon sailed to Five Islands, Nova Scotia, to take on a cargo of timber for passage across the Atlantic to London.
 (Note: The historian Charles Edey Fay gives different details of the first voyage.
 In his account, the trip took Amazon first to the port of Windsor, Nova Scotia, where she was loaded with plaster for transport to New York.)
 After supervising the ship's loading, Captain McLellan fell ill; his condition worsened.
-The Amazon returned to Spencer's Island where McLellan died on June 19.
-John Nutting Parker took over as captain, and resumed the voyage to London, in the course of which Amazon encountered further misadventures.
-She collided with fishing equipment in the narrows off Eastport, Maine, and after leaving London ran into and sank a brig in the English Channel.
+The Amazon returned to Spencers Island, where McLellan died on June 19.
+John Nutting Parker took over as captain and resumed the voyage to London, in the course of which Amazon encountered further misadventures.
+The ship collided with fishing equipment in the narrows off Eastport, Maine, and after leaving London, ran into and sank a brig in the English Channel.

 Parker remained in command for two years, during which Amazon worked mainly in the West Indies trade.
-She crossed the Atlantic to France in November 1861, and in Marseille was the subject of a painting, possibly by Honoré de Pellegrin, a well-known maritime artist of the Marseilles School.
+The ship crossed the Atlantic to France in November 1861, and in Marseille was the subject of a painting, possibly by Honoré de Pellegrin, a well-known maritime artist of the Marseilles School.
 In 1863, Parker was succeeded by William Thompson, who remained in command until 1867.
-These were quiet years; Amazons mate later recalled that, "We went to the West Indies, England and the Mediterranean—what we call the foreign trade.
+These were quiet years; Amazons mate later recalled, "We went to the West Indies, England, and the Mediterranean—what we call the foreign trade.
 Not a thing unusual happened."
-In October 1867, at Cape Breton Island, Amazon was driven ashore in a storm, and was so badly damaged that her owners abandoned her as a wreck.
-On October 15, she was acquired as a derelict by Alexander McBean, of Glace Bay, Nova Scotia.
+In October 1867, at Cape Breton Island, Amazon was driven ashore in a storm and was so badly damaged that her owners abandoned her as a wreck.
+On October 15, the ship was acquired as a derelict by Alexander McBean, of Glace Bay, Nova Scotia.